Prescription drugs (outpatient)

 Here are some examples of Part B-covered drugs:

-• Drugs used with an item of durable medical equipment (DME): Medicare covers drugs infused through DME, like an infusion pump or drugs given by a nebulizer, if the drug used with the pump is reasonable and necessary.
+• Drugs used with an item of durable medical equipment (DME): Medicare covers drugs infused through DME (like an infusion pump or nebulizer) if the drug used with the pump is reasonable and necessary.

-• Some antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision.
+• Some antigens: Medicare covers antigens if a doctor or other health care provider prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision.

 • Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions.

-• Blood clotting factors: Medicare covers clotting factors you give yourself by injection, if you have hemophilia.
+• Blood clotting factors: If you have hemophilia, Medicare covers injectable clotting factors you give yourself.

-• Injectable and infused drugs: Medicare covers most injectable and infused drugs when a licensed medical provider gives them, because these types of drugs aren't usually self-administered.
+• Injectable and infused drugs: Medicare covers most injectable and infused drugs when a licensed medical provider gives them.

-• Oral End-Stage Renal Disease (ESRD) drugs: Medicare covers some oral ESRD drugs if the same drug is available in injectable form and the Part B ESRD benefit covers it.
+• Oral End-Stage Renal Disease (ESRD) drugs: Medicare covers some oral ESRD drugs if the same drug comes in an injectable form and the Part B ESRD benefit covers it.

 Part B covers calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv, and the oral medication Sensipar.

-Your ESRD facility is responsible for giving you these medications.
-They can give them to you at their facility, or through a pharmacy they work with.
-You’ll need to work with your ESRD facility and your doctor to find out:
+Your ESRD facility is responsible for giving you these medications either at the facility or through a pharmacy they work with.
+You’ll need to talk to your ESRD facility staff and your health care provider to find out:

 • Where you’ll get these medications